-There are a few indoor markets in London you could visit when it rains, but Spitalfields is definitely among the best of them.
+There are quite a few indoor markets in London to visit when it rains, but Spitalfields is definitely one of the best.

-The large Spitalfields Market is comprised of two main sections; Old Spitalfields Market, a quirky covered market with plenty of fashion and food traders housed inside one of the best surviving Victorian Market Halls in the city, and Spitalfield’s Traders Market, which homes a range of independent traders selling unique, artisan and hand-crafted goods.
+The sprawling market is comprised of two main sections; Old Spitalfields Market, a quirky covered market with plenty of fashion and food traders housed inside one of the best surviving Victorian Market Halls in the city, and Spitalfield’s Traders Market, which homes a range of independent traders selling unique, artisan and hand-crafted goods.

 Borough Market, located close to London Bridge on the south bank of the River Thames, is one of the largest and oldest food markets in the capital and definitely one of the best places to visit in London on a rainy day.

 With a large portion of the market covered by a glass roof, you can easily spend hours wandering around enjoying the sights and smells of the many traders.